Strawberry Rhubarb Pie

 Exact measurements are in the recipe card below, but here's a list of what you will need:

-- Granulated sugar: Helps enhance the flavor and balances the tartness of the rhubarb.
+- Granulated sugar: Helps sweeten the fruit and balance the tartness of the rhubarb.

-Tips for Making the Perfect Strawberry Rhubarb Pie
+Tips for Making the Best Strawberry Rhubarb Pie

 A Brief History